ScottSewards/Microsoft-Kinect-Programming-Interface/README.md

-# csharp-microsoft-kinect-interface-programming by Gaskell and Sewards
+# Microsoft Kinect Programming Interface by Gaskell and Sewards
 This project depends on the discontinued Microsoft Kinect, Microsoft.Speech.dll and Processing 3.
 Visit https://youtu.be/GG0vmP9NcRQ to watch an early demonstration of the then-to-be-complete project recorded in January 2018.
 The following text is taken from the project report.

 ## Introduction